 - Non-dairy milk – I used almond milk for mine, but you can opt for your favorite nut free, non-dairy milk instead to make this nut free.

-- Spices – This is a spicy mac and cheese, but not overly so, calling for just a little of chili and chipotle powder for a little heat and flavor.
+- Spices – This is a spicy mac and cheese, but not overly so, calling for just a little chili and chipotle powder for a little heat and flavor.
 Feel free to omit the chili spices, using just garlic powder, for a milder flavor.

 - Oil – I used olive oil, but you can use your favorite neutral flavored oil.